Have questions about Victoza®?

 How do I know if Victoza® is right for me?

-Your health care professional will decide if Victoza® may help lower your blood sugar.
+Ask your health care provider to discuss with you if Victoza® may help lower your blood sugar.
 We can help you talk to him or her about it with a personalized Doctor Discussion Guide.

 How does Victoza® work?

 Victoza® works in 3 ways like the hormone GLP-1 (7-37)b to help control blood sugar.
 GLP-1 is normally released from your small intestine when you eat.
-This slows down the process of food leaving your stomach, which helps control your blood sugar levels after meals.
-GLP-1 also helps keep your liver from making too much sugar and helps your pancreas produce more insulin.
+It helps your pancreas produce more insulin and helps keep your liver from making too much sugar.
+GLP-1 also slows down the process of food leaving your stomach, which helps control your blood sugar levels after meals.

 bGLP-1 (7-37) represents <20% of the total circulating GLP-1 produced by your body.